vesoft-inc/nebula-docs/docs-1.1/nebula-studio/about-studio/st-ug-limitations.md

 ## Nebula Graph versions

-For now, only Nebula Graph v1.1.0 and earlier versions can be used with Studio.
+For now, only Nebula Graph v{{ nebula.release }} and earlier versions can be used with Studio.
 Nebula Graph v2.0.0-alpha is not supported.

 ## Architecture